 Romans is the longest and most complicated of Paul’s letters.
 The introduction is longer than normal.
 Refer to my page describing the New Perspective on Paul for some explanations of the terms ‘Law’, ‘Works of Law’, ‘Gospel’ and ‘Justification’.

-The link in the heading above will give a lot of detail for the following summary.
-The first four chapters of Romans contain a rhetorical device called speech in character.
+As I have demonstrated in this series, the first four chapters of Romans contain a rhetorical device called speech in character.
 Paul is not speaking directly to the Roman believers.
 He is speaking to an imaginary Jew.

 - D1) Paul spoke the text aloud in front of his scribe Tertius who wrote it down (Rom 16.22; 11.13).